 Now, if my iPhone has an IP68 rating with up to 6 meters/30 mins water resistance, I can take it swimming with me, right?
 Absolutely not ⚠️

-As stated by Apple on its support page, the protection is not permanent, and the resistance level may decrease with regular water-related wear.
-So, while it might survive an accidental dip into the pool or water spillage, it would lose some of its resistance power and may succumb to water damage eventually.
+As Apple states on its support page, the protection is not permanent, and the resistance level may decrease with regular water-related wear.
+So, while it might survive an accidental dip into the pool or water spillage, it would lose some of its resistance power and may eventually succumb to water damage.

 Here’s a list of activities that Apple recommends avoiding to protect the iPhone from liquid damage: